 A credit-based insurance score allows insurers to quote the fairest, most appropriate rate for every customer.
 About half of our existing customers pay a lower premium based on their credit score.

 Does a good credit score result in a good car insurance score?

 It’s an apples-to-oranges comparison, so not really.
 Insurers don’t look at credit the same way a financial institution does.
 Insurers consider only information that pertains to potential losses.

 How does Nationwide protect customer information?

 Nationwide has many safeguards in place to ensure the confidential and responsible handling of your personal information.

 - The only employees who see your information are those who need it for legitimate business purposes – to provide products or services to you.

-- No Nationwide associate will ever view your actual credit report, unless you’re coming to our Bank for a loan.
+No Nationwide associate will ever view your actual credit report

 How can I improve my credit score?